 Sweltering hot Queensland summers can force many of us indoors to escape the summer heat and humidity.
 We prepare ourselves and families to cope with the summer heat, but what about our gardens?

 We all know trees and plants need water.
 But how much, and when’s the best time to water them?
 Early mornings are ideal.
-Moisture left on leaves for a period / overnight can cause mildew and other fungus’s.
+Moisture left on leaves for a period/overnight can cause mildew and another fungus.
 Keep an eye on your trees and plants as many will show signs of dehydration through their leaves.
 Discolouration, wilted or curled up leaves are usually an indication your trees and plants aren’t getting enough water.

 As we often impress, be proactive and undertake preventative measures to eliminate the risk of storm damage to your trees.
 Most trees and limbs that fail during a storm present warning signs well before the event.
 Frontier Tree Services offer Visual Tree Inspections, a written assessment of your trees pointing out any items deemed at risk.
 To find out more about our Visual Tree Assessments and how they can help you, call our office on 07 5574 4477.

-For more information about how Frontier Tree Services can care for your trees phone us on 07 5574 4477 or email us on firstname.lastname@example.org
+For more information about Gold Coast Tree Service, that how Frontier Tree Services can care for your trees phone us on 07 5574 4477 or email us on firstname.lastname@example.org